 Grades 4 & 6: SCPASS (South Carolina Palmetto Assessment of State Standards)

-The SCPASS are statewide assessments in science and social studies.
+The SCPASS are statewide assessments in science.
 All students in grades 4 and 6 are required to take the SCPASS science, except those who qualify for the South Carolina Alternate Assessment (SC-Alt).

 - More information:

 All students who are enrolled in courses in which the academic standards corresponding to the EOCEP tests are taught, regardless of course name or number, must take the appropriate tests.
 The examinations, which count 20% of the students' final grade in each gateway or benchmark course, currently include Algebra 1, English 2, U.S. History and the Constitution, and Biology 1.
 All students must pass a high school credit course in science for which there is a state end-of-course assessment during their high school career.
 Currently, that test is the Biology 1 EOCEP test. examinations, which count 20% of the students' final grade in each gateway or benchmark course, currently include Algebra 1, English 2, U.S. History and the Constitution, and Biology 1.